,

 How to identify elm firewood.

-Elm firewood should be destroyed immediately by burning, burying or chipping.
+Elm firewood must be destroyed immediately by burning, burying or chipping.
 Chips should be no greater than 2.5cm (1 inch).

 Other Documents in the Series